 The Dark Side of Cash

 When we had our first taste of cash, we realized its beauty.
-Regardless of whether it was a weekly allowance for doing household chores, or payment for mowing a neighbor’s lawn, we can all recall someone paying us with cash.
+Regardless of whether it was a weekly allowance for doing household chores or payment for mowing a neighbor’s lawn, we can all recall someone paying us with cash.
 It put a smile on our faces, and allowed us to buy the things we often dreamed of.

 As we matured, many of us found ourselves fixing our neighbors’ cars in our driveways, and we were often paid in cash for those services as well.
 To this day we pass this learned sense of gratitude along by giving cash to people that do small repairs around our houses, and by tipping the server at our favorite restaurant.
 The intentions are good, and it comes as no surprise that the recipients are always appreciative.
 Unfortunately, when we become business owners, that practice of paying others with cash is one practice that has to come to an immediate end, and here’s why…

 As a business owner, I too know how tempting it can be to give an employee a cash bonus when they’ve gone above and beyond, or when you’ve had a really good week.
-Their eyes will light up, they’ll smile from ear to ear, it’s not viewed as something that is subject to being taxed, and it’s something they can quickly spend.
-Unfortunately, at the very moment a shop owner hands an employee cash, there are a number of unintended consequences that occur.
+Their eyes will light up, and they’ll smile from ear to ear, it’s not viewed as something that is subject to being taxed, and it’s something they can quickly spend.
+Unfortunately, at the very moment, a shop owner hands an employee cash, there are a number of unintended consequences that occur.

 First of all, as the money transfers from the owner’s hand to the employee’s, the owner is signaling to the employee that they are someone that cheats on their taxes.
 Although the employee knows that there are many people who cheat in this way, it stands to reason that they may very well conclude that if their boss cheats the government, there’s a good chance they can, or will, cheat the employee as well.
-Yet it doesn’t stop there, because at that very same moment the employee is also drawing the conclusion (rightfully or wrongfully) that the owner will be able to make other cash payments to them, and that they may receive a part of their regular pay (if not all of it) in cash.
+Yet it doesn’t stop there, because at that very same moment, the employee is also drawing the conclusion (rightfully or wrongfully) that the owner will be able to make other cash payments to them and that they may receive a part of their regular pay (if not all of it) in cash.

 Unfortunately, things can quickly become far worse, because if the employee becomes disgruntled, and is no longer with the company, they can make life miserable for their past employer by reporting them for making unreported cash payments.
 In such cases the government is often more than happy to not press any charges against the employee in return for them testifying against the employer.
-Any shop owner that has ever been through a tax or labor law audit knows how agonizing (and expensive) such investigations can be, and if that’s not bad enough, if the agency is able to demonstrate tax evasion, it can quickly go from a tax liability for the shop owner to a criminal case.
+Any shop owner that has ever been through a tax or labor law audit knows how agonizing (and expensive) such investigations can be, and if that’s not bad enough if the agency is able to demonstrate tax evasion, it can quickly go from a tax liability for the shop owner to a criminal case.

 Now let’s change gears and talk about where that magical, off-the-books cash comes from.
 Most shop owners that pay their employees in cash (under the table) have a method of generating the cash they’ll need.
 The most common method is they’ll take cash payments for repairs, and never record the sale on their books.
 More often than not they don’t realize that making these decisions can be devastating as well.